loganbap/data-science-portfolio/README.md

 ## About Me

 I am a generalist data scientist and analyst with a passion for turning complex data into clear, compelling stories.
-My work spans the full data lifecycle — from building large-scale data pipelines to crafting visualizations that make insights accessible to any audience.
+My work spans the full data lifecycle from building large scale data pipelines to crafting visualizations that make insights accessible to any audience.
 I am eager to keep growing and learning, and I bring curiosity and collaboration to every project I work on.

 **Core skills:** Python · R · PySpark · Apache Spark · Kafka · NiFi · Hive · HBase · Docker · Tableau · scikit-learn · pandas · SQL